Limited Liability Partnership Registration in Singapore

 How does the LLP’s taxation in Singapore work?

 In Singapore, LLPs are not taxed at the entity level.
-Instead, the profits from LLPs are considered part of each partner's income.
-Individual partners are taxed at personal income tax rates, while corporate partners are taxed at the prevailing corporate tax rate.
-There are restrictions on the amount of capital allowance and trade loss that partners can offset against other sources of income in a given year.
-This offset cannot exceed each partner's contributed capital as of the end of the current year.
+Instead, profits are taxed as part of each partner's income.
+Individual partners pay personal income tax, while corporate partners pay corporate tax.
+There are limits on how much capital allowance and trade loss can be offset against other income, capped at each partner's contributed capital.

 What are the rules for LLP in Singapore?